Midtown Milpitas

 Housing1950s-70s homes, many updated

 We’ll match you to the Santa Clara County neighborhoods that fit your lifestyle, budget, and commute.
-Takes about 4 minutes.
+Takes about 2 minutes.

 Living in Midtown Milpitas

-Milpitas is where first-time buyers and value-conscious families find their way into the Santa Clara County housing market.
+Milpitas is where first-time and value-conscious buyers find their way into the Santa Clara County housing market.
 With median prices around $1.2M–$1.4M, it's significantly more accessible than Cupertino, Los Gatos, or Mountain View, while still offering solid public schools in the Milpitas Unified School District and a central location with excellent freeway access via 880, 680, and 237.

-The Midtown area represents the established core of the city — mostly single-family ranch homes from the 1960s-80s, tree-lined streets, and a community that's deeply diverse.
+The Midtown area represents the established core of the city, mostly single-family ranch homes from the 1960s-80s, tree-lined streets, and a community that's deeply diverse.
 The dining scene reflects this diversity with an outstanding range of Asian restaurants and grocery stores.
 The Great Mall provides mass-market retail, and the Milpitas BART station (opened 2020) connects residents directly to San Jose's downtown and the broader Bay Area transit network.

 Milpitas doesn't have the charm of Los Gatos or the walkability of Mountain View.
-It's a practical, unpretentious city where your dollar stretches further and the basics — schools, commute, safety, grocery access — are all covered.
+It's a practical, unpretentious city where your dollar stretches further and the basics, schools, commute, safety, grocery access, are all covered.
 For buyers priced out of the South Bay's glamour neighborhoods, Milpitas offers a genuine path to homeownership.

 A day here

 Saturday morning your toddler finds you first.
-You make breakfast — eggs, a tortilla, whatever your one-year-old will accept today — while your partner takes the trash out and waves at the neighbors two doors down.
+You make breakfast, eggs, a tortilla, whatever your one-year-old will accept today, while your partner takes the trash out and waves at the neighbors two doors down.
 You drive to Ed Levin County Park because there's no better place to tire out a small person and a dog in the same ninety minutes.
 The paragliders are launching off Monument Peak when you leave.
-Midday is the weekly H Mart run — the seafood counter, the banchan, the Korean strawberries your partner says are better than anyone else's — and then lunch at one of the Vietnamese places on Barber Court where the pho comes out in three minutes and the toddler eats more than you expected.
+Midday is the weekly H Mart run, the seafood counter, the banchan, the Korean strawberries your partner says are better than anyone else's, and then lunch at one of the Vietnamese places on Barber Court where the pho comes out in three minutes and the toddler eats more than you expected.
 Afternoon you BART into downtown San Jose because your partner's cousin is visiting from Fremont and you've been meaning to try this.
 The BART ride is shockingly easy, your toddler falls asleep on the train, and you decide, quietly, that you bought the right house.
-Dinner back in Milpitas — Indian buffet, or the Korean place with the grills in the tables, depending on who wins the negotiation.
+Dinner back in Milpitas, Indian buffet, or the Korean place with the grills in the tables, depending on who wins the negotiation.
 You are home by eight, the little one in the bath.
 Your thirty-year mortgage is the smallest any of your college friends have, and half of them rent.
 You try not to gloat.

 The feel of the place